-To cover the answer to this question, we will focus on a wye connected brushless DC (BLDC) motor utilizing three hall switches as the feedback device.
+To answer the question about brushless DC motor commutation, we will focus on a wye* connected brushless DC (BLDC) motor utilizing three hall switches as the feedback device.
 While different devices can be used for feedback like resolvers and encoders, hall switches are the simplest.

-Groschopp has developed the timing diagram below to help engineers understand the commutation of our motors (this Connection Diagram is available on all of Groschopp’s Brushless DC Motor and Gearmotor pages).
+Groschopp has developed the timing diagram below to help engineers understand the commutation of our motors (this Connection Diagram is available on all of Groschopp’s Brushless DC gear motor and motor pages).

 BLDC Timing Diagram for Hall Switches – CCW Drive End Rotation

 Notice that the scale for the chart is in electrical degrees.
-Electrical degrees are based upon the number of poles in a BLDC motor.
-If the motor had 2 poles (1 north and 1 south pole); 360° electrical would be equal to 360° mechanical.
-If the motor had 4 poles; 360° electrical would be 180° mechanical and so on.
+Electrical degrees are based upon the number of poles a BLDC motor has.
+If the motor has 2 poles (1 north and 1 south pole); 360° electrical would be equal to 360° mechanical.
+If the motor has 4 poles; 360° electrical would be 180° mechanical, and so on.

 We have chosen to represent our timing diagram in two different ways.
 The first shows a pictorial view of the commutation sequence.
 The second shows more of a binary type sequence.
 Both diagrams show the same sequence but engineers can chose which style they prefer.

 The timing diagram is important because not all motor and drive manufacturers label their switches and phases the same.
-By matching up the sequences of two data sheets engineers are able to correctly determine the correct connection of the motor to the drive.
+By matching up the sequences of two data sheets, engineers are able to determine the correct connection of the motor to the drive.

 *For more on wye connections, check out this post titled “Why Wye?
 Why Delta?” by Pumps & Systems.